GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 ## Methodology

 The methodology for the Risk Calculation is based on [Weltrisikoindex](https://weltrisikobericht.de/) and is also inspired by the [INFORM Risk framework](drmkc.jrc.ec.europa.eu/inform-index/INFORM-Risk/Methodology).
 The basic model of the WorldRiskIndex with its modular structure was developed jointly with the United Nations University Institute for Environment and Human Security (UNU-EHS).
 Since 2018, the Institute for International Law of Peace and Humanitarian Law (IFHV) at the Ruhr University Bochum has taken over the calculation and continuously developed the model conceptually and methodologically.
 In the context of this analysis, risk is defined as the interaction of the two dimensions of exposure and susceptibility, which arises only where the two spheres meet.
 In this respect, risk is only present where there are hazards from extreme natural events and where populations without sufficient resilience, coping or adaptation capacities live in these hazard areas.
-The risk assessment is conducted on admin level 2, so it can easily be summed up on coarser levels.

 ### Transformation by Population